Allergy Shmallergy

 From the Northwestern study, it is clear that prevention saves money.
 Hospitalizations accounted for the largest direct medical cost with emergency department visits coming in third.
 One way to manage your medical costs is to check in with your healthcare provider annually.
 Be sure to discuss any changes in your allergy, realistic risk and lifestyle management as well as treatment options available to you.
 Treatment can help protect you from accidental exposure by potentially lessening the symptoms of a reaction and keep you from needing emergency services.

-Epinephrine Auto-Injectors
+Epinephrine Devices

-• Call your insurance company to see which auto-injectors they cover and at what rate.
+• Call your insurance company to see which devices they cover and at what rate.
 Ask questions about how often you can renew prescriptions so that you can plan accordingly when you need a second (or third) set for work, school, or child care locations.

 Food